mozzarellaV8/pdpd/content/newsletters/pdpd-june2017.md

 - Kate Spade - SU17 Core Handbag Campaign - image licensed to Virgin Australia Duty-Free In-Flight Magazine
 - Kate Spade - FA17 Core Handbag Campaign shoot

 Sad to see Lucky Peach go, but glad they printed my bio on the Contributors page.
-Kate Spade continues to be a wonderful client, based largely on the strength of their art directors and attention to detail on all levels of production.
+Kate Spade continues to be a wonderful client, based largely on the strength of their art directors, strong stylists, and attention to detail on all levels of production.
 Diversifying clientele would be a wise business decision, but would come at the expense of cutting back on hobbies.

 ## Hobbies